RaThorat/ner_model_prodigy/README.md

 test_dataset is the annotated dataset from previous step

-Previous version of this article with detailed building of models with Spacy 2
+Previous version of this article with detailed building of models with Spacy 2 below
 # NER_model_prodigy

 How to build a named entity recognition custom model with annotation tool prodi.gy